How To Normalize Diastolic Blood Pressure: 10 Ways To Lower Diastolic Blood Pressure

 Reduce Stress

 Chronic stress can contribute to high blood pressure.
-Stress is like a burden or a weight so try to find healthy ways to manage stress, such as exercise, meditation, or deep breathing.
+Stress is like a burden or a weight so try to find healthy ways to manage stress, such as exercise, meditation, stress balls, or deep breathing.
 It will help a lot to manage stress.

 Get Enough Sleep